DTW-DanWard/OctopusDeployUtilities/docs/BestPracticesTestingRules.md

 Instead of having to navigate a bunch of screens you can pretty much review just the project-level variables and see everything to need.
 It'll make your unit testing rules for deploy steps much easier.

-This might seem like a lot of work but it's not if you also do recommendation #2 below.
+**This might seem like a lot of work but** it's not if you also do recommendation #2 below.
 If you do #2 you'll **also** benefit from MUCH faster and consistent project setup.

 ### Suggested Rules
 If you set up your projects this way, here are some *minimum* recommended unit-testing rules.
 * Confirm project deploy step individual value is a variable.
 For example for a Windows Service project display name step has a value of #{DisplayName}.
 * Confirm project variable exists at project-level.
 For example for a Windows Service make sure variable DisplayName exists
-* Confirm project variable at project-level has a value that *isn't* `UNDEFINED`.  (more below)
+* Confirm project variable at project-level has a value that *isn't* `UNDEFINED`.  (more below in next best practice)

 ## 2. Create Template Projects with Default Variable Deploy Settings and Clone Projects Instead of Creating from Scratch

 That long title pretty much describes it - create one or more base 'template' projects that implement all your default / best practice steps and create new projects by cloning these projects.
 You would need one for each type of project you deploy (IIS, Windows Service, etc.).

-For example, to set up a project template:
+For example, to set up a project template for deploying Windows Services:
 * Create a base template project named Template-WinService.
 * Create project-level variables for all the deploy step settings that you change (ServiceName, DisplayName, ExecutablePath, etc.).
   * For a value of these new variables, set to `UNDEFINED`.